Tips for New Sitecore Developers

 Personal Growth & Mentorship

-Join Sitecore partner agency for exposure to many different clients / projects
+• Join a Sitecore partner agency for exposure to many different clients / projects.
+You'll probably learn a lot more than you would working on a single instance of Sitecore.

 Visual Studio Tips